 They may be personal and original if that’s possible.
 “God writes straight with crooked lines.”

-The problem with familiar expressions is they are familiar Frederick Buechner adds “they are so familiar that we don’t hear them. ” I would add, we don’t critique them to see if they are helpful or even true.
+The problem with familiar expressions is that they are familiar.
+Frederick Buechner adds “they are so familiar that we don’t hear them. ” I would add, we don’t critique them to see if they are helpful or even true.

 This book takes a fresh look at familiar expressions, old sayings, ancient adages and popular phrases.
 Sometimes I really like and agree with them.
 Other times I strongly disagree But most importantly, whether you are hearing them for the first time or once again, you can decide if they contain a measure of wisdom and direction for your daily life.